musikele/musikele.github.io/_posts/2019-03-23-what-s-the-difference-between-browserify-and-webpack.md

 - rollup
 - parcel
 - bundler
-title: 'What''s the difference between Browserify and Webpack? '
+title: What's the difference between Browserify and Webpack?
 header-img: "/images/bropack.png"
 description: 'Webpack is the king of the bundlers now, but Browserify is the former
   ruler: what''s the difference?
 What made webpack the default choice? '